 - Team scope consists of multiple game entities in a collaborative relationship, which may or may not also be individually controlled by unit-scope agents, thus including both "squad managers" (like in F.E.A.R. and Dishonored 2) and strategy game AIs that coordinate all of their soldiers at once (like the aliens in XCOM: Enemy Unknown), respectively.
 Like with unit-scope agents, multiple team-scope AIs can be active in a game at once.

 - Level scope consists of the entirety of non-geometry and non-player elements of a game level, meaning that an AI in charge of it can spawn and direct enemies, items, and obstacles at runtime.
-The most famous example is the AI Director from the Left 4 Dead series, but the "Macro AI" in Alien: Isolation works in a similar way.
+The most famous example is the AI Director from the Left 4 Dead series, but the Nemesis System in Shadow of Mordor and the "Macro AI" in Alien: Isolation work in a similar way.
 While director AIs are associated with dynamic difficulty management, what they actually control is the pacing of a game, thus being the closest thing video games have to a Dungeon Master at the moment.
 Unlike other scopes, there is usually at most one level-scope AI in a game.

 A game's AI agents can control any combination of scopes: F.E.A.R. and Dishonored 2, for instance, feature unit- and team-scope agents, while Left 4 Dead and Alien: Isolation combine unit- and level-scope AIs.
 Theoretically, a combination of team- and level-scope agents is possible for a game like XCOM, where a director AI would control the frequency and severity of alien attacks, while a team manager would actually play said attacks out against the player.